History of Ohio: Era of Good Feelings and Jacksonian era

+Rural Ohio in the 19th century was noted for its religious diversity, tolerance and pluralism, according to Smith (1991).
+With so many active denominations, no one dominated and, increasingly, tolerance became the norm.
+Germans from Pennsylvania and from Germany brought Lutheran and Reformed churches and numerous smaller sects such as the Amish.
+Yankees brought Presbyterians and Congregationalists.
+Revivals during the Second Great Awakening spurred the growth of Methodist, Baptist and Christian (Church of Christ) churches.
+The building of many denominational liberal arts colleges was a distinctive feature of the 19th century.
+By the 1840s German and Irish Catholics were moving into the cities, and after the 1880s Catholics from eastern and southern Europe arrived in the larger cities, mining camps, and small industrial centers.
+Jews and Eastern Orthodox settlements added to the pluralism, as did the building of black Baptists and Methodist churches in the cities.

 Education has been an integral part of Ohio culture since its early days of statehood.
 In the beginning, mothers usually educated their children at home or paid for their children to attend smaller schools in villages and towns.
 Early on, the US was interested in creating a national public schooling system, but the irony came to be that, in Ohio, the various religious groups who had settled here refused to allow one another any say in what their own children would be taught, causing the issue to be constantly put on hold.
 In 1821 the state passed a tax to finance local schools.
 In 1822, Caleb Atwater lobbied the legislature and Governor Allen Trimble to establish a commission to study the possibility of initiating public, common schools.
 Atwater modeled his plan after the New York City public school system.
 After public opinion in 1824 forced the state to find a resolution to the education problem, the legislature established the common school system in 1825 and financed it with a half-million property levy.

-They ultimately chose to relax state authority over school curriculum and gave Ohio schools regional authority over the matter.
-It would remain as such until the 20th century, but has caused a fairly erratic, confusing and sometimes lacking schooling experience in some subjects, even if generally adequate to get by.